rust-lang/book/second-edition/src/ch15-01-box.md

 <!-- We're trying to introduce the reader to smart pointers by introducing the
 simplest one first.
 We've reworded to hopefully address this. /Carol -->

-Boxes only provide the indirection and heap allocation; they don't have any other special abilities like those we'll see with the other smart pointer types.
-They also don't have any performance overhead that these special abilities incur, so they can be useful in cases like the cons list where the indirection is the only feature we need.
-We'll look at more use cases for boxes in Chapter 17, too.
+Boxes only provide the indirection and heap allocation; they don’t have any other special abilities like those we’ll see with the other smart pointer types.
+They also don’t have any performance overhead that these special abilities incur, so they can be useful in cases like the cons list where the indirection is the only feature we need.
+We’ll look at more use cases for boxes in Chapter 17, too.

 The `Box<T>` type is a smart pointer because it implements the `Deref` trait, which allows `Box<T>` values to be treated like references.
-When a `Box<T>` value goes out of scope, the heap data that the box is pointing to is cleaned up as well because of the `Box<T>` type's `Drop` trait implementation.
-Let's explore these two types in more detail; these traits are going to be even more important to the functionality provided by the other smart pointer types we'll be discussing in the rest of this chapter.
+When a `Box<T>` value goes out of scope, the heap data that the box is pointing to is cleaned up as well because of the `Box<T>` type’s `Drop` trait implementation.
+Let’s explore these two types in more detail; these traits are going to be even more important to the functionality provided by the other smart pointer types we’ll be discussing in the rest of this chapter.

 <!-- so deref and drop are features of Box and not of smart pointers?
 Or of